 - Minimum 2nd class degree

-- GCSE at C/4 or above in English, maths and science, prior to application
+- GCSE at C/4 or above in English, maths and science,

 - Academic and professional references

 You will be required to satisfy the University that you are physically and medically “fit to teach”.